-4.4 Waste acceptance procedures AAL
+4.4 AAL Waste acceptance procedural overview

-- 4.4.1 The CDEW recycling operation will have a clearly identified inspection zone, which is not part of the main La Collette Reclamation site weighbridge station.
-This waste inspection zone will include the AAL site office and welfare facilities together with a separate inspection office, which will be manned by an inspection zone operative. - 4.4.2 No tipping of CDEW will take place in the inspection zone. - 4.4.3 The inspection zone operative will receive notification via radio from the TTS weighbridge operator detailing the categorisation of each load booked in at the 'IN' weighbridge.
-The inspection zone operative will then inspect the load and direct it to the relevant reception zone for tipping.
-This system will be developed further as the new procedures evolve and the WP will be updated accordingly. - 4.4.4 In the event a load has been incorrectly identified at the time it is booked in over the TTS weighbridge and this has not been recognised by the inspection zone operative, the reception zone operative will inform both the weighbridge operator and the load carrier accordingly.
+- 4.4.1 The CDEW recycling operation will have a clearly identified inspection zone, which is not part of the main AAL site weighbridge station.
+This waste inspection zone will include the AAL site office and welfare facilities together with a separate inspection office, which will be manned by an inspection zone operative. - 4.4.2 No tipping of CDEW will take place in the inspection zone. - 4.4.3 The inspection zone operative will receive notification via radio from the AAL weighbridge operator detailing the categorisation of each load booked in at the 'IN' weighbridge.
+The inspection zone operative will then inspect the load and direct it to the relevant reception zone for tipping. - 4.4.4 In the event a load has been incorrectly identified at the time it is booked in over the AAL weighbridge and this has not been recognised by the inspection zone operative, the reception zone operative will inform both the weighbridge operator and the load carrier accordingly.
 After the re-categorisation of the load has been agreed between the reception zone operative and the weighbridge operator, the latter will amend the weighbridge records to reflect the correct category assigned to the load and issue the proper documentation at the time the load carrier leaves the site at the 'OUT' weighbridge.
 The reception zone operative will also inform the inspection zone operative that a re-categorisation had been required.
-As with 4.4.3 above, the WP will be amended as the acceptance procedures system evolves based on practical experience. - 4.4.5 Where a non-segregated load is designated as Category 3 and is deemed to be less than 20% recyclable by virtue of its physical contamination with non-recyclable waste materials (such as wood or metal), consideration will be given by the inspection zone operative as to whether the load carrier can segregate the load by hand in order to render it suitable for re-categorisation and processing.
-If this hand-sorting option is offered and the load carrier agrees to undertake the exercise, the load will be directed to the designated sorting area within the inspection zone.
-Once the load has been cleansed of its physical contaminants and the inspection zone operative has confirmed it is suitable for further processing, it will then be directed to the relevant reception zone.
-The inspection zone operative of the re-categorisation before the load is tipped.
-The procedures outlined at 3.7.2 will then be followed.

-The operations for the CDEW processing are undertaken using mobile plant as detailed in section 3.9 above and this plant is not fixed in position.
+Any loads re-classified as Category 3 or non-compliant loads will be re-loaded and sent to the TTS weighbridge. - 4.4.5 The operations for the CDEW processing are undertaken using mobile plant as detailed in section 3.9 above and this plant is not fixed in position.
 The operations will be reconfigured, both in terms of the layout arrangement and the position within La Collette Reclamation site, based on the ongoing processing requirements.
-The processing area may also be split into a number of sub zones in order to match storage and processing requirements to the types and quantities of materials to be processed.

-4.4.7 In all configurations the inspection zone will remain in the same position.
+The processing area may also be split into a number of sub zones in order to match storage and processing requirements to the types and quantities of materials to be processed. - 4.4.6 In all configurations the inspection zone will remain in the same position.
 The remainder of the site zones, including the processing zones, will be adjusted and configured to suit the available space and needs of the process.
-An up-to-date layout plan that reflects the current arrangements will be maintained at all times (see Appendix D) and a copy of this plan will be kept in the AAL site office.
+An up-to-date layout plan that reflects the current arrangements will be maintained at all times (see Error!
+Reference source not found.) and a copy of this plan will be kept in the AAL site office.